Damienkatz/thread_pool_hybrid/README.md

 | **Type** | String |
 | **Default Value** | "" |

-When set to file that the MySQL process has write access to, will append a bunch of debugging messages to the file as it works.
+When set to a file that the MySQL process has write access to, will append a bunch of debugging messages to the file as it works.
 This is dynamic and can be turned on like this:

     MySQL> SET GLOBAL thread_pool_hybrid_debug_out_file = "/home/me/foo.txt";